Camp craft: DIY subway tile nameplates

 Tip: Lay out your alphabet stickers on wax paper first so you can visualize your design (and ensure that your name will fit on the tile).

-Tip: To wrap the paper around the edges of the tile, cut a piece of paper about 7×4 inches, place the tile in the center, then cut out a notch from each corner.
+If you want to wrap the paper around the edges of the tile, cut a piece of paper about 7×4 inches, place the tile in the center, then cut out a notch from each corner.
 Or print this template onto the back of your paper and cut/fold where labeled.

 Glue the front of the tile first, adhere the paper, then apply glue to the sides.
 Tuck in the tabs and fold over the edges.